MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 > * Perform an Over-pass-the-Hash attack to obtain a Kerberos Ticket Granting Ticket (TGT).
 > * Masquerade as as another user, move laterally across the network, and harvest more credentials.
 > * Perform a Pass-the-Ticket attack to gain access to the domain controller.
-> * Review the security alerts from the reconnaissance in Azure ATP
+> * Review the security alerts from the lateral movement in Azure ATP.

 ## Prerequisites